Bibles for America Brand Identity

 Team: Ben Loiz, Eric Axelson

-Bibles for America hit a number of records in 2014.
-105,700 total free Bibles were distributed—a 10% increase over 2013, as well as 505,500 books—a 30% increase.
+Bibles for America hit a number of records the year after the rebranding.
+105,700 total free Bibles were distributed—a 10% increase over previous year, as well as 505,500 books—a 30% increase.
 The organization also saw a 130% increase of blog subscribers and an animated video reached 185,728 people on Facebook in its first two weeks.
-The scale and reach have continued, as seen in their 2020 Year In Review.
+The scale and reach of the organization has grown considerably, as seen in their 2020 Year In Review.